apache/trafficcontrol/docs/source/api/v2/users_id.rst

 :publicSshKey:     The user's public key used for the SSH protocol
 :registrationSent: If the user was created using the :ref:`to-api-users-register` endpoint, this will be the date and time at which the registration email was sent - otherwise it will be ``null``
 :role:             The integral, unique identifier of the highest-privilege role assigned to this user
-:roleName:         The name of the highest-privilege role assigned to this user
+:rolename:         The name of the highest-privilege role assigned to this user
 :stateOrProvince:  The name of the state or province where this user resides
 :tenant:           The name of the tenant to which this user belongs
 :tenantId:         The integral, unique identifier of the tenant to which this user belongs